Last Updated on 27 August 2024 by Cycloscope

 23. Bako National Park

-There are many hiking opportunities and a handful of stunning beaches, it’s possible (and highly advised) to overnight inside the park.
+There are many hiking opportunities and a handful of stunning beaches, is possible (and highly advised) to overnight inside the park.

 Learn more about Bako National Park